Bruno de Heceta: Pacific expedition

-By design, the vessels parted company on the evening of July 30, 1775, with the Santiago continuing north, to what is today the border between Washington and British Columbia, Canada.
-The Señora, with second officer Juan Francisco de la Bodega y Quadra at the helm, following its orders continuing further north up the coast, ultimately reaching a position at latitude 59° north on August 15, 1775, entering Sitka Sound near the present-day town of Sitka, Alaska.
+By design, the vessels parted company on the evening of 30 July 1775, with the Santiago continuing north, to what is today the border between Washington and British Columbia, Canada.
+The Señora, with second officer Juan Francisco de la Bodega y Quadra at the helm, following its orders continuing further north up the coast, ultimately reaching a position at latitude 59° north on 15 August 1775, entering Sitka Sound near the present-day town of Sitka, Alaska.
 There, and near a Russian settlement on present day Kodiak Island, the Spaniards performed numerous "acts of sovereignty" claiming the territory.
 Bodega y Quadra named Puerto de Bucareli (present-day Bucareli Bay, Alaska), Puerto de los Remedios, and Cerro San Jacinto, which was renamed Mount Edgecumbe three years later in 1778 by English explorer James Cook.

 On his return journey south, still with only the larger Santiago and a reduced crew, Heceta discovered a large bay penetrating far inland.
 He was the first European to sight the mouth of the Columbia River.
-He tried to sail in but the strong currents prevented it, even under a full press of sails.
-His crew was so reduced that they could not handle the anchor so he could not easily wait for better conditions.
+He tried to sail in, but the strong currents prevented it, even under a full press of sails.
+His crew was so reduced that they could not handle the anchor, so he could not easily wait for better conditions.
 He wrote that the seething currents led him to believe it was the mouth of a great river or a passage to another sea.
-Later he guessed it to be the Strait of Juan de Fuca.
+Later, he guessed it to be the Strait of Juan de Fuca.
 He named the entrance bay Bahia de la Asunción and produced a map of what he could discern from outside the Columbia Bar.
 Later Spanish maps often showed the Columbia River's estuary with the name Entrada de Hezeta, Rio de San Roque, and other similar variants.

 Throughout the voyage, the crews of both vessels endured many hardships, including food shortages and scurvy.
-On September 8, 1775, the ships rejoined and headed south for the return trip to San Blas.
+On 8 September 1775, the ships rejoined and headed south for the return trip to San Blas.

 Later years

 Subsequently, Heceta returned to Spain, fighting in various naval battles against France and Great Britain in Europe.
-He died there in 1807 with the rank of the lieutenant general.
+He died there in 1807 with the rank of lieutenant general.